basf/mamba-tabular/docs/installation.md

 Note: Make sure you in the same directory where `setup.py` file resides.

+## Installation from PyPi:

-This package is so far not available in PyPi.
+**Note:**This package is so far not available in PyPi, expected to release soon!